|

 Arsenic poisoning. |

-In the early part of the reign of Queen
+early 1800’s and during the reign of Queen

 When taken in small quantities arsenic is not lethal but its effects are